-- Urbanization continues, albeit at a slower pace - Steel intensity increases as buildings get higher - China's cumulative steel consumption per capita remains well behind developed world - This is despite substantial growth over the last decade - Crude steel production in China expected to peak towards 2030 - New and replacement consumption will drive future growth focused in automotive, machinery and "white" products such as appliances, air conditioners, etc.
+- China's cumulative steel consumption per capita remains well behind developed world - New and replacement consumption will drive future growth focused in automotive, machinery and "white" products such as appliances, air conditioners, etc.

 Supply Cost CIF China

 "The National Development and Reform Commission on February 3, 2014 said Chinese steelmakers should keep building up stakes in global iron-ore assets in the interests of China's strategic security and "speaking rights," or influence, in global trade.
 China's ore imports rose 10% last year to a record 819 million metric tons, according to customs data"